Going From Sitecore to WordPress? Here’s How to Evaluate the Various Aspects of Your Transition

 These are just a few of the many reasons why going from Sitecore to WordPress is a smart bet.

-Simply put, in terms of functionalities and possibilities of what you can do with WordPress as your enterprise CMS, rest assured you’re on the right track.
+Simply put, in terms of functionalities and possibilities of what you can do with WordPress as your enterprise content management system, rest assured you’re on the right track.

 And the icing on the cake?
 WordPress takes the trophy by a mile when you consider the head-to-head comparison in terms of the ownership costs.
 Here’s why WordPress costs significantly less than Sitecore: